-The Specialized U-13 Program is a specialized treatment program for children under 13, is a trauma-informed, connection-based program serving children under 13 years of age.
+The Specialized U-13 Program is a specialized treatment, trauma-informed, connection-based program serving children under 13 years of age.
 It provides a relationally rich environment with present, attuned, attentive, and responsive caregivers.
 The goal of program is to teach the children regulation skills, improve social/emotional functioning along with supporting parents/caregivers to increase parenting capacity.

 At our Specialized U-13 Program, we believe deeply that children in this setting will benefit from having access to cultural resources and connections to validate the critical importance of the strength often found in traditional values and cultural beliefs.
 The program supports Indigenous children and families in having culturally relevant and respectful services by having access to elders, cultural activities and ceremonies, as well as spiritual activities in our cultural hall, which is attached to our physical space.